YemreUslu/YemreUslu/README.md

 ### Hi there  Welcome to my Githup page

 Hello.
 I'm Emre.
-I am a graduate of Akdeniz University Space Sciences and Technologies.
+I graduated from Bilecik University Programming Department.
 I am currently developing myself in the field of software.